jettro/c3-angular-directive/README.md

 ### 1.0 Upcoming
 SOme final functionalities for the initial release.
 Want to add click events on the legend and maybe some other features.

+Bigger refactoring to the structure of the source code and a big change to the examples.

 ### 0.7.0
 Focus is improvements to the structure of the project and the documentation.
 Also fixed some bugs.